tytydraco/yessleep/out/When_I_was_a_cop_I_never_figured_out_where_the_bodies_were_coming_fromthen_I_joined_my_local_country_club_PART_ONE.md

 Our group leaders were supposed to remain objective, which meant they couldn’t follow us or give one guy advice that they weren’t giving to the others.
 Preacher’s Pulpit touted their strict meritocracy with great fervor.
 Only the best man for the job!

-“I’ll see you all on hole 10.”
+“I’ll see you all on hole 10.
+Or, at least, I’ll see two of you.”

+My hairs stood on end as the words left his mouth.
 Ryan slipped away, hands in his pockets, head down.
 The three of us stared at each other, then at the ground, then back at each other.
+The thing that terrified me the most was that I had no idea how good the other two guys in my threesome were.
+What if they just happened to be scratch golfers?
+I didn’t want to think it, but a little voice in my head told me anyway: “Ponytail is going to shoot you in the face.”

 “I’ll take the first shot,” one guy said.

+Poor word choice.
+I grimaced.
+I probably looked weaker in that moment than I had ever looked before.
+My shoulders dropped over.
+My eyes were the size of silver dollars and I could feel the tears welling up behind them.
+I didn’t want to die.

-He was tall and dressed in a black polo and checkered black and white pants despite the sun which hung heavy off in the distance.
+The guy lining up to take his shot was tall and dressed in a black polo and checkered black and white pants despite the sun which hung heavy off in the distance.
 It was just beginning to get hot.
 Bugs nipped at the back of my neck.
 I had to swat them away every 30 seconds.
 Sometimes they’d fly in my ear or get caught in my hair and I’d have to pick them out.
 In all the excitement, I couldn’t believe I didn’t pack any bug spray.
 I had sun block, water, protein bars, but no bug spray.
 Great.
 The tall guy in black teed up and gave it a few practice swings.

 “Hey,” whispered the guy next to me.
 He was a real fat guy wearing an XXL Hawaiian button-up with large pineapple decals on it.
 “My name’s Kevin Johnson.
 What’s yours?”